Claeb101/RegisFoundation/README.md

 The master branch is only for final reviewed commits.

 Making Changes:
-1. Create a new branch off of dev branch.
+1. Create a new branch off of dev branch named feature/FEATURE_NAME and update the repo.
+  * git checkout dev--
+  * git checkout -b feature/FEATURE_NAME
+  * git push -u origin feature/FEATURE_NAME
-2. Commit changes locally and create a pull request.
+2. Commit changes locally and push to the repo.
-3. After this request has been reviewed, merge the branch to dev.
+  * **make changes**
+  * git commit -am "COMMIT MESSAGE"
+  * git push origin feature/FEATURE_NAME
+3. Create a pull request for review.
+4. Merge the branch to the dev branch and delete the feature branch.
+  * git checkout dev
+  * git merge feature/FEATURE_NAME
+  * git push
+  * git push -d origin feature/FEATURE_NAME
-4. The dev branch will be progressively merged to master.
+5. The dev branch will be progressively merged to master.

 ## Cloning

-Clone the project.
+Clone the master branch.
 Run npm install in the cloned project folder.
 Ensure that @angular/cli has been installed globally.
 If not, run npm install -g @angular/cli.
 Follow the steps below to run a dev server or build the project.